esroleo/computer-science-regex/README.md

 # computer-science-regex
-Computer Science Regex Tutorial Challenge
+Check out the gist File in the  repo for a regex tutorial on email validation!